 When all non-essential retailers in the UK closed their doors at the onset of the Covid-19 pandemic, Fiona Jamieson and her manager Sergio Mastrodonato were concerned about the fresh products sitting on shelves in their cosmetics store on Oxford Street (London).

 This shop is the British cosmetics retailer Lush’s biggest: 8,800 square feet and full of diverse products.
 Jamieson and Mastrodonato knew they needed to act fast since the Lush manufacturing centre was already overloaded with requests from all over the country, leaving them unable to return their store’s stock of products.

-This impasse was particularly troublesome because Lush’s brand emphasizes freshness: its slogan is ‘Fresh Handmade Cosmetics,’ and the company does not sell products past four months of their production date.
-The Oxford Street store thus needed to quickly find a way to get their products to consumers without relying on the process model in place.
+This impasse was particularly troublesome because the Lush brand emphasizes freshness: its slogan is ‘Fresh Handmade Cosmetics,’ and the company does not sell products past four months of their production date.
+The Oxford Street store thus needed to quickly create a plan to get their products to consumers without relying on the process model in place.

-In just three and a half weeks, Jamieson and Mastrodonato found a solution: turning their store into a local distribution centre.
+In just three and a half weeks, Jamieson and Mastrodonato created a plan b: turning their store into a local distribution centre.
 They launched a brand-new delivery service, Lush Local, which distributed products from the Oxford Street store directly to customers in the London area.

 Lush Local was marketed on social media as: ‘An experimental project, following the philosophy that ‘If a Lushie can’t get to a Lush store, the Lush store will go to the Lushie.’

 The Lush Oxford Street store also introduced virtual product consultations to assist customers in selecting products over the phone or through video call.
 Lush Local was consequently adopted in 45 stores across the UK.